CarinaSilva/Curso-Int-NGS/NGS/exercises.md

 </details><br/>

-**QUESTION**: What are the main differences between the reports of both fastq files?
+**Exercise 8**: What are the main differences between the reports of both fastq files?
 <details><summary>Click Here to see the answer</summary>
 The MiSeq_250bp fastq file contains 10000 reads of 250bp, while the MiSeq_76bp contains 1000 reads of 76bp.
 The MiSeq_250bp reads have a lower per base sequence quality at their end, while the reads of the MiSeq_76bp keep a good quality throughout.
 The MiSeq_76bp reads contain a very noticeable nucleotide positional bias particularly after position 36.
 MiSeq_250bp also contain a bit of nucleotide positional bias, but less and only for the first 10bp.
 The MiSeq_250bp reads display an apparently bimodal GC distribution, while the MiSeq_76bp reads seem closer to a single normal distribution.
 Finally, MiSeq_76bp contain a clear presence of a known Illumina adaptor after position 36 (probably the reason for the nucleotide positional bias we saw before), while MiSeq_250bp contain a much smaller frequency of another Illumina adaptor towards the ends of the reads.
 </details>
 <br/>

-**TASK**: Insider the folder fastq_examples, you can see fastq files from differente sequencing technologies or applications.
+**Exercise 9**: Insider the folder fastq_examples, you can see fastq files from differente sequencing technologies or applications.
 In a terminal window, go to the folder fastq_examples.
 Type 'fastqc *.fastq.gz' and press enter.
 Inside the folder, you should now see a series of html files with FastQC reports of each of the fastq files.
 You can open them with the web browser by clicking on them with the mouse, or by running 'firefox *.html'.

-**QUESTION**: Can you see differences between the different sequencing technologies?
+**Exercise 10**: Can you see differences between the different sequencing technologies?
 <details><summary>Click Here to see the answer</summary>
 Illumina machines generate shorter reads, all with the same length.
 Pacbio and nanopore generate (much) longer reads, with diverse read lengths, and of a poorer quality.
 Illumina generates many more reads, making both technologies complementary to each other (this will become clearer when we look at specific applications).
 Finally, you can also notice that, independently of the technology, the quality of base quality tends to decrease along the length of the read.
 </details>
 <br/>

-**QUESTION**: What is the major difference between the two paired fastq files of the paired_example?
+**Exercise 11**: What is the major difference between the two paired fastq files of the paired_example?
 <details><summary>Click Here to see the answer</summary>
 The reverse read has poorer quality bases.
 This is usually the case, at least for illumina.
 This is because the reverse reads are generated after the forward reads.
 </details>